An eco pod sounds appealing doesn’t it?

 - Pod – small, simple, self-contained structure, often rounded in shape

-An eco pod is a small, self-contained, sustainably built structure.
+An eco pod, or ecopod, is a small, self-contained, sustainably built structure.

 Just like a real-life pod – whether it’s a pea pod or space craft unit – an eco pod usually has curved lines to mimic natures original form.
 Almost all eco pods will be timber clad on the outside to give it a natural look.